-- 1.1 This policy sets out the Council's approach to the use of Closed-Circuit Television (CCTV) on its housing estates.
-This policy applies to all Runnymede Borough Council (RBC) tenants. - 1.2 CCTV is a television system in which video signals are transmitted from one or more cameras to a set of monitors, used especially for security purposes. - 1.3 Self-installed CCTV including video doorbells is significantly growing in popularity, and this policy outlines the Council's approach to the use of CCTV, including requiring permission to install. - 1.4 This policy does not extend to Safer Runnymede CCTV that covers any of our properties or communal areas.
+- 1.1 This policy attached at Appendix A sets out the Council's approach to the use of Closed-Circuit Television (CCTV) on its housing estates.
+This policy applies to all Runnymede Borough Council (RBC) tenants and leaseholders. - 1.2 CCTV is a television system in which video signals are transmitted from one or more cameras to a set of monitors, used especially for security purposes. - 1.3 Self-installed CCTV including video doorbells is significantly growing in popularity, and this policy outlines the Council's approach to the use of CCTV, including requiring permission to install. - 1.4 This policy does not extend to Safer Runnymede CCTV that covers any of our properties or communal areas.